rchillyard/Number/docs/architectureAndPlanning/WorkIterm12CanonicalOrdering.md

 ### `Ordering[Expression]`

 A single `given Ordering[Expression]` in the `Expression` companion object, covering all expression subtypes.
-The rule in `structuralMatcher` then has no special-casing of its own; it simply delegates all ordering decisions here.
+The rule in `structuralMatcher` has no special-casing of its own; it simply delegates all ordering decisions here.

 #### Primary ordering key: subtype class